Domestic Demand in Finland

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Economic activity grew a working-day adjusted 1.7% in July compared to the same month a year earlier, down from June’s revised 2.5% increase.
+Economic activity grew a working-day adjusted 2.5% in August compared to the same month a year earlier, matching July’s revised reading (previously reported: +1.7% year-on-year).